Exploring IBM WebSphere Application Server

 Another important component of application servers is the EJB container.
 The EJB container provides a run-time environment for enterprise beans within the application server.
-With the WAS Admin Console, which we'll cover momentarily, you can easily adjust the EJB container settings, such as passivation directory or EJB cache settings.
+With the WebSphere Admin Console, covered below, you can easily adjust the EJB container settings, such as passivation directory or EJB cache settings.

 Notable WebSphere Application Server Features and Benefits